 The at-fault party in a bike accident is not always straightforward, especially because Kansas follows comparative negligence laws.
 These laws dictate how the court decides the percentage of blame each party shares in the incident.
 Kansas practices modified comparative fault, meaning the plaintiff can recover damages only if their fault rating is below 50%.
 Though Kansas doesn’t deem either party as solely at-fault, the court does separate each party by dictating who can press charges and who cannot.

-A bike accident lawyer is not always necessary, but they are an invaluable means of consult when negotiating settlements.
+A Kansas City bike accident lawyer is not always necessary, but they are an invaluable help when it comes to negotiating settlements.
 When pressing charges, a claim does not immediately go to court.
 Oftentimes, the defendant’s insurance company negotiates a settlement, or dollar figure, via claims adjusters.

 Because claims adjusters’ jobs are not to help you gain the most compensation out of a case, they can tend to work in the interest of their employers – insurance companies.
 Inexperienced plaintiffs fall victim to claims adjusters, especially when they immediately place an offer on the table.
 A claimant without an understanding of how to calculate their damages could accept the offer immediately, even though the first offer is generally lower than the amount you might get with an experienced attorney.

-Hiring a skilled attorney who is familiar with personal injury law helps in more aspects than settlement negotiation.
+Hiring a skilled Kansas City bicycle accident attorney who is familiar with personal injury law helps in more aspects than settlement negotiation.
 Lawyers launch investigations into their cases.
 They offer resources and services like witness interviewing, contacting expert witnesses, investigating accident scenes, and more.
 Essentially, an attorney comes with a multitude of tools and advice that can propel your case to success.